yuriqpaiva/ignite-timer/README.md

 ## 🚀 Features

 1. **Create new timer**: Users can create new timers and name them according to their preference.
-Users can set the desired time for the timer in hours, minutes, and seconds.
+Users can set the desired time for the timer in minutes

 2. **Interrupt timer**: Users can interrupt the timer if they need to pause their task or take a break.